 See whether Caterpillar’s top shareholders are buying or selling today >>>

-Caterpillar builds construction and mining equipment, engines, and turbines that power infrastructure and industry worldwide.
+Caterpillar builds construction and mining equipment, engines, and turbines that power infrastructure worldwide.
 Its stock is mainly held by the biggest index funds, while some active managers have made sharp moves.

 Track the top shareholders of over 50,000 global stocks (It’s free) >>>